inspec/inspec-aws/docs/resources/aws_sdb_domains.md

 # aws_sdb_domains

-Use the `aws_sdb_domains` InSpec audit resource to test the plural resource of SDB Domain names.
+Use the `aws_sdb_domains` InSpec audit resource to test multiple SimpleDB domain names.

 ## Syntax

-Ensure that the domain exists.
+Ensure that a domain exists.

     describe aws_sdb_domains do
       it { should exist }